401 Unauthorized (Mr. Robot): Plot

 After discovering that Price (Michael Cristofer) is her father, Angela (Portia Doubleday) tries to get him to take revenge on Whiterose (BD Wong).
 Price refuses to get involved, telling Angela to move on.
 Angela states she will work to expose Whiterose's plan, which Price fails to persuade her from doing.
 Defeated, Price walks away.
-Angela is then approached by Dark Army agents, who overheard their conversation and kill Angela with a gunshot.
+Angela is then approached by Dark Army agents, as Whiterose had Price wear a wire.
+They kill Angela with gunshots to the head.
 A grief-stricken Price blames Whiterose for recruiting her, with Whiterose saying that Elliot (Rami Malek) will be used for their plan until December, and then they will kill him.

 At the Lomax & Looney Law firm Christmas party, a lawyer named Freddy Lomax (Jake Busey) receives an envelope containing an incriminating video of him contacting a minor for sexual favors.
-He is then called by Mr. Robot (Christian Slater), who threatens to send it to his family and the police if he does not take his email inbox and put it on a USB flash drive.
+He is then called by Mr. Robot (Christian Slater), who threatens to send the video to the FBI and his family if he does not put his email inbox on a USB flash drive.
 He is then instructed to go to Grand Central Terminal, where he meets Elliot on a train.
-The USB drive reveals that Whiterose uses Cyprus National Bank and a man named John Garcin for her purposes.
+The contents of the USB drive reveals that Whiterose uses Cyprus National Bank and a man named John Garcin for her purposes.
 Realizing that Dark Army agents followed them, Elliot instructs Freddy to leave and meet later.
 However, Freddy realizes that he will not be able to escape from the Dark Army, and despite Elliot's protests, commits suicide.

 In the aftermath of the 5/9 hack having been undone, the economy has recovered and Tyrell (Martin Wallström) is praised as a hero.
 However, he has become bored and sullen over his CTO position, as he is only a puppet.
 Dominique (Grace Gummer) now lives with her mother, Trudy (Liz Larsen) and has grown paranoid over the Dark Army's presence in her life.
-Elliot is working from the empty Allsafe offices, his relationship with Darlene (Carly Chaikin) deteriorating following Angela's death.
-Darlene believes that she might still be alive due to her drug addiction, but Elliot is not willing to show her a photo of her murder that Whiterose sent him.
+Elliot is working from the empty Allsafe offices, with his relationship with Darlene (Carly Chaikin) deteriorating following Angela's death.
+Due to her drug addiction, she believes that Angela might still be alive.
+Elliot is not willing to show Darlene a photo of Angela's murdered body that Whiterose sent him.

 Trudy sets up Dominique with Janice (Ashlie Atkinson), a woman she met at church.
-Janice reveals she works for the Dark Army, threatening Trudy's life if Dominique does not start following their instructions, and also suggests that there are more agents watching her.
+Janice reveals she works for the Dark Army, threatening Trudy's life if Dominique does not start following instructions.
+She also suggests that there are more agents watching her.
 Elliot and Mr. Robot check Garcin's apartment, only to discover that Freddy set them up and that Garcin never existed.
-Elliot is then captured by Dark Army agents who inject him with a lethal dose, causing him to lose consciousness and experience flashbacks.
+Elliot is then captured by Dark Army agents who inject him with a lethal drug dose, causing him to lose consciousness and experience flashbacks.
 Suddenly, Elliot is revived by the agents.
 Price appears, welcoming him back.